Elephant in the Room: Skirts and the Male Bulge

 Bodily discomfort and double standards

-Though bulges are normal in swimming, speedos can be deemed ‘creepy’ in certain pockets of culture.
-Whether this is from a discomfort with bodies in general, trauma, or something else, ideas like this can weigh on a skirted male.
+Though bulges are standard in swimming, speedos can be deemed ‘creepy’ in certain pockets of culture.
+Whether this comes from a discomfort with bodies in general, trauma, or something else, ideas like this can weigh on a skirted male.

-Males in many cultures typically don’t have the clothing freedom available to females, for example in showing curvature, flaunting their thighs, etc.
+Males in many cultures don’t have the clothing freedom available to females, for example, in showing curvature, flaunting their legs, etc.

 Environment

-Around family or children, some may feel hyper aware of any appearance of their bulge and wear specific skirts, if at all.
+Around family or children, males might be hyper aware of any appearance of their bulge, and wear specific skirts, if at all.
 Like the speedo example, this can come from a cultural idea that certain body parts should be hidden as much as possible.

 At work, males are less likely to wear skirts—especially those that accentuate the bulge.
 This could stem from fear of job loss, not being promoted, or excessive caution around indecency.